 Be Flexible With Travel Dates

 The more flexible you are with your travel dates, the more you can save on a hotel room.
-Brian Ek of Priceline recommends choosing a destination and then pricing the cost of a hotel over a few different weeks or months to spot the best rates.
+Choose a destination, and then price the cost of a hotel over a few different weeks or months to spot the best rates.

-Take advantage of the Trivago.com Hotel Price Index to see the average monthly prices for 35 of North America’s most popular cities to determine the cheapest time to book a stay.
+Take advantage of the Trivago Hotel Price Index to see the average monthly prices for 35 of North America’s most popular cities to determine the cheapest time to book a stay.

 Be Flexible With Destinations

-You can save even more on the cost of a hotel room if you’re willing to be flexible with your destination, Ek said.
-“Same sand, same water, same sun — only difference is the rate,” he said.
+You can save even more on the cost of a hotel room if you’re willing to be flexible with your destination.
+If you’re comparing beach destinations, it’s the same water, sand and sun — but the rate might be different.
+You can find more cheap hotels in some places than in others.

 Use Mobile Apps to Book Hotel Rooms